 - Is that a casting gag or just unintentional?
 It's still awesome anyway.

-- Arsenic And Old Lace inverted this in the original stage version.
+- Arsenic and Old Lace inverted this in the original stage version.
 The psychotic older brother berates his surgical henchman because someone said he looked like Boris Karloff.
 In the original Broadway cast, he was played by Boris Karloff.
 As the production was still making money at the time the film was set to be produced, the stage producers wouldn't allow Karloff out of his contract long enough to appear in the film version, and so the film producers had to make do with a heavily-made-up Raymond Massey.
+Karloff did get to reprise the role for a TV movie adaptation in 1962.

 - Who's that playing übercapitalist Andrew Ryan in BioShock?
 Why it's Armin Shimerman, who you might remember as Quark the Ferengi from Deep Space 9!

-- While Patrick Stewart playing the king may qualify as an Actor Allusion in The Elder Scrolls IV Oblivion, the casting of Lynda Carter (famous for playing Wonder Woman) as the voices of the female Orcs and Nords certainly qualifies.
+- While Patrick Stewart playing the emperor may qualify as an Actor Allusion in The Elder Scrolls IV: Oblivion, the casting of Lynda Carter (famous for playing Wonder Woman) as the voices of the female Orcs and Nords certainly qualifies.

 - The Grand Theft Auto series is rife with this trope, with Samuel L. Jackson, Ice-T and Peter Fonda in San Andreas, Phillip Michael Thomas, Jenna Jameson and Burt Reynolds in Vice City, and Michael Madsen, Robert Loggia and Joe Pantoliano in GTA III, as well as pretty much every DJ on every radio station ever since III.